sakshamjn07/Django_1/README.md

 # Django_1
-Basic website made using Django, include some webapps too to navigate through the website.
+Basic Blogging website made using Django framework, includes some webapps too for navigating in and around the website.